unhingingdog/react-face/README.md

 `npm install react-face`

 ## How to use
-Place your app or component to receive face data as a child to the FaceDetector component.
+Use a function as a child to FaceDetector to pass data through to your component.
 `<FaceDetector>{facesData => <YourComponent facesData={facesData} />}<FaceDetector>`